oacar/acaromer.com/content/authors/omeracar/_index.md

 - Visitors
 ---

-I am PhD student in Computational Biology in CMU-Pitt Joint program.
-My research interests include but not limited to Yeast genetics and evolution, network biology, understanding evolution of species with a systems biology perspective.
+I am PhD student in Computational Biology in CMU-Pitt Joint PhD program.
+I consider myself as a data scientist working on biological data.
+My research interests include network biology, molecular evolution, and understanding evolution of species from a systems and networj biology perspective.
-I do everything in R and I advocate open source software, open access and reproducible research/science.
+I do everything in R and Python and I advocate open source software, open access and reproducible research/science.